 The Request for Quotation requirements attached to this letter provide details of the information required to be submitted and the basis of the assessment.

-Your RFQ response should reach me by email no later than 12pm 4th June 2019.
+Your RFQ response should me submitted via the Kent Business Portal no later than 12pm 4th June 2019.

 You are advised to read all sections carefully before bidding.
-Should you have any difficulty with the RFQ, please contact me using the details above.
+Should you have any difficulty with the RFQ, please send your query via the Kent Business Portal.

 Yours faithfully,